Freenove/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/Service/README.md

 ## SystemD Configuration

-*INSTALL_DIR below should be replaced throughout to the path of the file on your system*
+**INSTALL_DIR below should be replaced throughout to the path of the file on your system**

-1. Edit *$INSTALL_DIR*/Service/smart-car-server and change $INSTALL_DIR to be the path of this file on your system
+Edit **$INSTALL_DIR**/Service/smart-car-server and change $INSTALL_DIR to be the path of this file on your system

+Then run the following commands:

-2. sudo ln -s *$INSTALL_DIR*/Service/smart-car-server.service /lib/systemd/system/smart-car-server.service
+    sudo ln -s $INSTALL_DIR/Service/smart-car-server.service /lib/systemd/system/smart-car-server.service
-3. sudo ln -s *$INSTALL_DIR*/Service/smart-car-server /etc/init.d/smart-car-server
+    sudo ln -s $INSTALL_DIR/Service/smart-car-server /etc/init.d/smart-car-server
-4. sudo systemctl daemon-reload
+    sudo systemctl daemon-reload
-5. sudo systemctl enable smart-car-server
+    sudo systemctl enable smart-car-server
-6. sudo reboot
+    sudo reboot

 When the Pi restarts you will be able to connect client applications (i.e. mobile app) and test you can connect.

 ### SystemD Disable Autostart

+To disable the SystemD autostart run

-1. sudo systemctl disable smart-car-server
+    sudo systemctl disable smart-car-server